Amity ~ God's Gifts: Rosinka

 In 2019, while attending the Arabian Horse World Championship in Paris, I spent an evening with Jaroslav Lacina (CZE) and Drazen Lazic (DEN).
 The competition had been completed and everyone had comfortably settled into groups for socializing.
 Although I was well acquainted with both Jaroslav and Drazen, this was our first time enjoying extended conversation and many things were discussed as the evening progressed.
 However, at one point Drazen asked, "Lisa, how did you get into Arabian Horses?"
 Since he seemed sincere and we had the time, I told him my exceptionally long and emotional tale of falling in love with a mare and feeling as though I could not live another moment without having her in my life.
 When my saga had been completed, I expected him to respond in a manner that at least somewhat reflected my emotional delivery.
 However, at the time, I am sure he did not realize it, but he gave me so much more.

 Although Drazen is newer to the business, he has certainly fast-tracked his way in terms of education and knowledge and is already contributing.
 But in life, sometimes the greatest wisdom comes from innocence—from someone who still remembers what it looks like from the "outside".
 So after exhibiting admirable patience, he waited till I had exhausted all details and explanations, and carefully stated, “You know Lisa, that seems to be everybody’s story…”.
-At first, I was shocked by the lightness of the statement, but then even more so by the profound accuracy of it.
+At first, I was shocked by the lightness of the statement, but then even more so by its profound accuracy of it.
 Drazen was right—so many of us are doing what we are doing because, at one point, we fell in love with a mare.

 This project began by commissioning Deborah Rush DeRosier for illustrations.
 Based on the warm and thoughtful subject matter chosen for the initial drawing, we all decided that Amity was the perfect title.
 However, with further thought, we decided that it also aptly defined our overall theme for this phase of our endeavor.
-Amity is a meaningful noun, originated from the Latin amicus, which translates to “friend”.
+Amity is a meaningful noun, originating from the Latin amicus, which translates to “friend”.
 However, according to Merriam-Webster, amity has also become known to describe “relationships between political leaders and nations in which goodwill is shown despite differences that might exist between parties.”
 Interestingly, we found that each of its definitions describes important aspects of the Arabian mare’s importance in our lives.
 Not only do mares serve dutifully as our friends and companions, as well as to each other, but also, in many instances, have taken on roles as international ambassadors.

 As the creators of The Arabian Horse Project, Claudia and I intend to utilize our own experiences to frame and/or outline subject matters for discussion.
 As Arabian horse professionals and enthusiasts, we all share universal experiences of being dedicated to this unique breed.
 However, for some of us, the business of Arabian horses has in some ways overshadowed our more emotional and even private feelings for these individuals who hold such meaning in our day-to-day lives.
 To begin the second part of Amity: A Dedication To Mares, which will later include additional contributions from members of our community, Claudia and I have chosen a personal story that holds special meaning to the Darius family both from the perspective of breeding and as a family member.